MitchelPaulin/LotteryTicketHypothesis/Notes/Lesson4.md

 learn.fit_one_cycle(3, 5e-3)
 ```

-*This is the halfway point of the course, here we have seen all the key application of machine learning.
+Note: *This is the halfway point of the course, here we have seen all the key application of machine learning.
 Now from this point onward the course will focus more on digging into the details of how these types of things work*

 ## What is an Embedding